Creating a Stable Start

 These very tiny houses (64 or 100 square feet) are each easily assembled in less than an hour.

-Dining, laundry, and bathrooms are shared facilities in order to simplify utility installation and to provide opportunities for social interaction.
+On our 0.80 acre property we have 10 mini home and space to provide dining, laundry, and bathrooms are shared facilities in order to simplify utility installation and to provide opportunities for social interaction.
 The community is enclosed.

 J Kristin Olson-Garewal MD

-Co-Founder, Board Member, and CEO.
+Co-Founder and CEO.
 Dr. Olson-Garewal retired from Medicine after a 46-year career primarily as a Medical Director of health plans and programs including State Medical Director for AHCCCS (Arizona’s experimental Medicaid Program) and University Medical Center’s Managed Care Program.
 While on the faculty of the University of Arizona’s College of Medicine, she was consultant to the Yaqui Nation, starting an innovative life-style diabetes program which to this day continues to result in ongoing regular physical activity starting in childhood and decreased community diabetes incidence.

 Thanks to a grant from The Greenwall Foundation, from 2000-2002 Dr. Olson-Garewal studied medical bioethics with Allen Buchanan, a philosophical ethicist now at Duke University.
 During that time she chaired a panel discussion at a World Health Organization ethics conference in England and later convened a two-day conference of First Nation healers and leaders along with Federal government health program heads in the United States.
 Both events addressed the question: “Should Government Pay for Traditional Indigenous medicine?”